System: Atari Lynx

 Replayability: A Beach Day Worth Repeating

-There’s solid replay value here.
-Trying to beat your high scores in each event, mastering the trick systems and just enjoying the sunny atmosphere makes it easy to pick up again.
-It’s perfect for short bursts when you fancy some nostalgic sports action.
+There’s solid replay value here in this California Games Atari Lynx title.
+Trying to beat your high scores in each event, mastering the trick systems and just enjoying the sunny atmosphere makes it easy to pick up again and again.

 The Retro Looney Verdict